 – An opportunity for a better life for all

 – Sustainable livelihoods

 – Creating environments of hope

-It’s estimated 1 billion people worlwide are ‘on the move’. that’s one in seven worldwide, It’s a phenomenal planetary situation we’re facing.
-Some of the countries where migrants worldwide originate are: India, Pakistan, Philippines, Myanmar, China… in Asia.
+It’s estimated 1 billion people worldwide are ‘on the move’. that’s one in seven worldwide, It’s a phenomenal planetary situation we’re facing.
+Some countries where migrants worldwide originate are India, Pakistan, Philippines, Myanmar, China… in Asia.
 Ethiopia, Somalia, Sudan, Congo, Angola, Mali… in Africa.
-Syria, Iraq, Iran, Libya, Tunisia… in the Middle East and N. Africa
+Syria, Iraq, Iran, Libya, Tunisia… in the Middle East and N. Africa.

 In 2013, half of all international resettled legal migrants lived in 10 countries.
 Consider the percentage of immigration in relation to the local population.
 The US hosts the largest number (45.8 million), followed by the Russian Federation (11 million); Germany (9.8 million); Saudi Arabia (9.1 million); United Arab Emirates (7.8 million); United Kingdom (7.8 million); France (7.4 million); Canada (7.3 million); Australia (6.5 million); and Spain (6.5 million).